kyverno/website/content/en/docs/installation/platform-notes.md

 ### Notes for ArgoCD users

 ArgoCD v2.10 introduced support for `ServerSideDiff`, leveraging Kubernetes’ Server Side Apply feature to resolve OutOfSync issues.
-This strategy ensures comparisons are handled on the server side, respecting fields like `skipBackgroundRequests` that Kubernetes sets by default, thereby preventing unnecessary `OutOfSync` errors caused by local manifest discrepancies.
+This strategy ensures comparisons are handled on the server side, respecting fields like `skipBackgroundRequests` that Kubernetes sets by default, and fields set by mutating admission controllers like Kyverno, thereby preventing unnecessary `OutOfSync` errors caused by local manifest discrepancies.

 You can enable `ServerSideDiff` in two ways:
 * Per Application: Add the `argocd.argoproj.io/compare-options` annotation.